statsig-io/docs/docs/getting-started.md

 #### I don't see my language listed, can I still use Statsig? {#i-dont-see-my-language-listed-can-i-still-use-statsig}

 We just released our beta, which includes a few SDKs, as well as an HTTPS API.
-If neither of these fit your needs, let us know!
+If none of these fit your needs, let us know!
 Email tore [at] statsig [dot] com.
-We're working hard to bring the power of Statsig to your client or server, and Android/React Native SDKs are next.
+We're working hard to bring the power of Statsig to your client or server with more SDKs coming every week.

 #### I want to run an A/B test, can I use Statsig for that? {#i-want-to-run-an-ab-test-can-i-use-statsig-for-that}

-You can run A/B tests by opening up partial exposures on your Feature Gates and Dynamic Configs.
-These allow you to test the effect of a new feature.
-However, in order to run a proper A/B test, you will need to create the right sample size buckets.
-These types of features are coming soon!
+You can run A/B tests by opening up a partial rollout on any Feature Gates.
+You then analyze the results of the experiment in the "Pulse" tab of the console.
+We're actively working on support for multivariate experiments (A/B/...N tests), mutual exclusivity for experiments, and much more.
+Keep checking back or follow our blog for updates!